Splitting an import declaration

 - code 998, the customs clearance number and acceptance date of the original declaration in the additional documents to the transaction

-- acceptance date of the original customs declaration as tax determination date.
+- acceptance date of the original customs declaration under tax determination date.

-- When you submit a SAD to a customs office, Customs will notify you of the possibility to split a customs declaration in connection with a notification of inspection or examination or by sending a ‘no release’ decision.
+- When you submit a SAD form with a declaration for a special procedure or a simplified declaration to a customs office, Customs will notify you of the possibility to split a customs declaration in connection with a notification of inspection or examination or by sending you a release rejection decision.

 - If you want to split a customs declaration, you must complete two new SADs.
 You must provide the customs clearance number of the original declaration in Box 44 ‘additional information’.

-- the customs declaration waits for the inspection/examination results or
+- the customs declaration will stand by for the inspection/examination results or

-- Customs draws up a decision on release.
+- Customs will make a decision on release.